Family activitiesaround Darwin

 Darwin is paradise for kids – it’s always warm, water is usually involved in play time, animals and wildlife are everywhere, and there are always plenty of ways to learn on Country.

 Whether your kids are little or big, you’ll find plenty to do as a family in the Top End of the Northern Territory.

 The Wave Lagoon at the Darwin Waterfront Precinct is a hit with kids of all ages, with a huge pool to ride the artificial swell on boogie boards and tubes, and shallow water play areas for toddlers as well.
-The free, patrolled Recreation Lagoon in the same precinct has a sandy beach and safe swimming in salt water.

 Visit the Museum and Art Gallery of Northern Territory

-Take in the Territory Wildlife Park
+Explore the Territory Wildlife Park